-The net assets of the Plan are invested in accordance with the Statement of Investment Policies and Procedures (the "SIPP") for the Pension Plans for Members of the Academic Staff, which is reviewed annually by the Pension Boards.
-The SIPP was amended in October, 2016, to update for changes in investment managers and the custodian of the assets.
-Subsequent to year end, the SIPP was amended in February, 2017, to update for the change in record keeper and services provided by the Sponsor.
+The net assets of the Plan are invested in accordance with the Statement of Investment Policies and Procedures (the "SIPP") for the Pension Plan for Members of the Academic Staff, which is reviewed annually by the Pension Board.
+The SIPP was amended in 2018 to update for changes in services provided by the Sponsor and modifications to investment options.
 The SIPP enables the engagement of knowledgeable investment managers who are charged with the responsibility of investing the segregated funds available to the members, in accordance with the approved SIPP.
-Comprehensive reviews relating to the Plans are conducted at meetings of the Pension Board, which includes measurement of returns, comparison of returns to appropriate benchmarks, evaluation of investment managers, and contribution and allocation decisions of members, and returns and risk analysis.
+Comprehensive reviews relating to the Plan are conducted at meetings of the Pension Board, which includes measurement of returns, comparison of returns to appropriate benchmarks, evaluation of investment managers, and contribution and allocation decisions of members, and returns and risk analysis.

-Although there are no regulatory requirements relating to the level of net assets and/or funding to be maintained by the Plan, the Plan does file financial statements with the Financial Services Commission of Ontario in connection with the requirements of the Plans.
+Although there are no regulatory requirements relating to the level of net assets and/or funding to be maintained by the Plan, the Plan does file financial statements with FSCO in connection with the requirements of the Plans.
 There is no change in the way capital is managed this year.